 Residents of all housing facilities must provide their own pillows, pillow cases, sheets, blankets, and towels.
 NWC will not be responsible for damages due to power surges caused by individual room overloads.
-Students must provide their own surge protectors and renter's insurance.
-Residence halls are furnished and provide laundry facilities, voice mail, computer labs, etc. Each hall is managed by a full-time Resident Director with help from student Resident Assistants.
+Students must provide their own U.L. approved fuse-type multi-plug surge protectors.
+Students are advised to purchase a separate policy of "renter's insurance" or other property insurance covering personal property.
+Residence halls are furnished and provide laundry facilities, voice mail, computer labs, etc. Each hall is managed by a Resident Director with help from student Resident Assistants.
 Programs through the Residence Life Office promote student development.